Irish Immigration

 Lynch

 In one of the columns in the Hanora Keating row in the 1880 census we see “22” followed by what looks like mcl.
 Though I don’t know what the mcl stands for, I am told the 22 means she was suffering from a mental disturbance.
-Perhaps the fact her husband died unexpectantly was disturbing her or perhaps she had some senility or another type of mental problem.
+Perhaps the fact her husband died unexpectedly was disturbing her or perhaps she had some senility or another type of mental problem.
 In those days, you didn’t need to have much of a problem for people to write you off as insane.

 I believe Michael Keating bought land and was going to put up a house in South Bey Limits.
 The problem is it seems, he died before he had a chance to build it or maybe he did build it and live there but not for very long.

 Andrew M Collins lived in his house for many years.
 All the records I have of him are from 1880 to 1930 and it looks like he always lived in the same house, but surely, he lived in the same neighborhood.
 He was born in 1844 and died in 1839.
 His obituary said he was 97 when he passed.
 When he was born, his life expectancy was 40.
-Whether he lived until he was 97 or only 95, it is kind of like if I lived to be 165! (another slight exaggeration)
+Whether he lived until he was 97 or only 95, it is kind of like if I live to be 165!

 Andrew M Collins and Michael Collins both had sons named Andrew J Collins.
 Michael’s son Andrew was a South Bey Limits Lifer and Danbury hatter through and through.
 Andrew, son of Andrew was a businessman in Norwalk.
 He ran a furniture store and later combined it with a funeral parlor.
 This was similar to the business his South Bey Limits neighbor, Nellie Delury ran next door to St. Peter’s Church in Danbury.

 So, what about Johanna Keating Naughton and Miss Mary Keating?
 Their immigration year was 1880.
 This is unlike the rest of the family who came to the states in 1863, 1864 and 1865.
-It seems, Johanna and Mary headed directly to Danbury.
+It seems, Johanna and Mary headed directly to Danbury from Ireland.
 It also seems like the rest of the family knew it.
 I don’t know how they coordinated all of this but they did so.
 They were amazing people!

 There was a tailor named Patrick Keating.
 He and his family lived on Cottage St. He was born in 1828.
 When I first discovered him, I thought he was Martin E Keating’s father.
 However, it didn’t turn out that way.
 Martin was a County Clare boy.
 From the little we know about Patrick, it looks like he was born in Tipperary.
 Tipperary and Clare border one another.
 So, even though in this case it isn’t a long, long way to Tipperary, we can conclude Patrick is not immediate family.
 He was a really cool guy, for sure, but not a great-granduncle or anything like that!